Exam Board - Edexcel

 A choice of three questions that ask students to evaluate the musical elements, context and language of one set work.
 Each option will be from a different area of study

 A degree of competency on your instrument is essential as you will need to reach grade 7 by the end of the Spring term of Year 13.
 The school will contribute a proportion of instrumental tuition fees for those students studying A-level Music.
 In order to develop your skills in this area, you must be prepared to commit to weekly lessons, daily practise at home/school and participation in extra-curricular activities in school.
-A basic knowledge of the theory of music reading is also essential if you are to do well on this course.
+A basic knowledge of the theory of music and music reading is also essential if you are to do well on this course.
 The music course is varied, interesting and enjoyable but requires full commitment from students.
 Meeting all deadlines is essential.

 Grade 5 and 6 theory lessons are also available as an after school private session which students are encouraged to attend in order to support all aspects of their A-level.